 Think back to any Bible study you’ve ever done.
 Did any of those studies call for participants to ignore historical context or cultural background?
-Both are the keys to good Bible study, yet when it comes to homosexuality, we should ignore context.
+Both are the keys to good Bible study, yet we should ignore context when it comes to homosexuality.

 Is anyone else screaming yet?

-So gays are demon possessed, care about sex far more than love, and come from families of abuse and alienation.
-All this written by a man who tells us over and over, and at the start of every interview, that he loves gay people and hopes they “feel respected and safe” while reading his book.
+So gays are demon-possessed, care about sex far more than love, and come from families of abuse and alienation.
+All this is written by a man who tells us over and over at the start of every interview that he loves gay people and hopes they “feel respected and safe” while reading his book.

 And there is more . . .

 Schott wrote that God “revealed” to him why gays have adopted the rainbow flag.
-If Schott would do just a bit of research, he would would have found (referring to a grade school way of recalling the colors of the rainbow) that the iconic gay flag started out as P Roy G Tiv, became Roy G Bv, and never was Roy G Biv.
-The 6 color gay flag is not and never has been the 7 color rainbow.
+If Schott did just a bit of research, he would have found (referring to a grade school way of recalling the colors of the rainbow) that the iconic gay flag started out as P Roy G Tiv, became Roy G Bv, and never was Roy G Biv.
+The 6-color gay flag is not and never has been the 7-color rainbow.
 The story of the flag involves unavailable fabric colors and a leftover Rainbow Girls flag order in 1978.
 Instead of real research, Schott uses Rev. 4 and “revelation” from the god-of-the-treadmill-prayer-session to tell us gay people “desire the presence of God without passing through the judgment of God.” (pp. 162-163) Someone has an active imagination.